andreasbm/router-slot/README.md

 Router.pushState(null, null, "login");
 ```

-Or (if you want to replace the route)
+Or (if you want to replace the state and not keep the current one in the history)

 ```javascript
 Router.replaceState(null, null, "login");
 ```

-You can also go back and forth!
+You can also go back and forth between the states!

 ```javascript
 Router.back();